 Using Your Scraps

 Scraps.
 If you sew, you definitely have a box or many of these unusable pieces.
 The excessive waste of textiles in our country keeps me from ever throwing these pieces away, but the overflowing pile is certainly not my friend.
-In the name of sustainability, I am trying to more intentional with this pieces.
+In the name of sustainability, I am trying to more intentional with these pieces.

 Scraps are a bit like dinner leftovers.
 In some ways it is nice to have a little bit of fabric or food leftover.
 However, the leftovers pieces sit stagnantly for much too long, and never seem to be used quite as often as I hope.
 Friday’s dinner is still in a tupperware on Wednesday and August’s scraps are now buried under six more months of scraps.
 (Sigh)